kretmatt/SWE1-REST-HTTP-Webservice/README.md

 Webservice handler based on a restful HTTP-based server.
 For testing purposes a message resource is created and all corresponding methods (CRUD) are implemented.
 This project was programmed with Rider.

+The [Github Repository](https://github.com/kretmatt/SWE1-REST-HTTP-Webservice) is public.
+All commits can be seen there.

 # Special explanatory notes

 Further steps are explained in this section.